Twinsherry/Diary_English_Version/README.md

 There's a special trip around Chinese Saint Valentine's Day, she went to Zhuhai to visit her ally, Annue Louiston.
 They had told more about each other at that time.

 That's too much here, let me tell you these stories......

+## Thoughts

+We always think about our life everyday.
+But we're unable to write down too words by our hands in the fast-food like life.

+So this folder will save this, and document woill be classifed by date.